LESBAT-HEIG-VD/EcoDynElec/docs/examples/with_spreadsheet.rst

 Using with a spreadsheet-based configuration
 ============================================

-``ecodynelec`` offers the possibility to configure the execution via a spreadsheet, for more user-friendly handling.
+EcoDynElec offers the possibility to configure the execution via a spreadsheet, for more user-friendly handling.
 This tutorial shows the different steps and possibilities in this regard.
-As ``ecodynelec`` is firstly designed for research purposes, there also is the possibility to entirely rely on a python-based configuration , as developed in the “`Using fully with
+As EcoDynElec is firstly designed for research purposes, there also is the possibility to entirely rely on a python-based configuration , as developed in the “`Using fully with